-Plaintiff's frivolous designation of internet account subscribers as the defendants in this case based on the mere possibility that they might have been the infringing individuals is exactly the kind of speculative pleading that is barred by Twombly, Iqbal, and their progeny.
+Plaintiff's frivolous designation of the internet account subscriber as the defendant in this case based on the mere possibility that such subscriber might have been the infringing individual is exactly the kind of speculative pleading that is barred by Twombly, Iqbal, and their progeny.
 The Complaint must therefore be dismissed for failure to state a claim.